Skip to main content

 3. From the Namespace drop-down, select the namespace where the profile will be stored.
 All users who will use this profile must have READ and SELECT permissions on the namespace.
 Known issue (DEV-44065): cannot create new namespace here

-4. From the Endpoint Name drop-down, select the type that matches the external data store (ADLS, BigQuery, Databricks, HubSpot, S3, Salesforce, ServiceNow, Snowflake, Stripe, or Zendesk).
+4. From the Endpoint Type drop-down, select the type that matches the external data store (ADLS, BigQuery, Databricks, HubSpot, S3, Salesforce, ServiceNow, Snowflake, Stripe, or Zendesk).

 5. Enter values for the connection properties as described in the inline help, then click Test to validate the connection.